cepthomas/SbotRender/README.md

 ## Colors

 New scopes have been added to support this application.
-Adjust these to taste and add to your `Packages\User\your.sublime-color-scheme` file.
-Note that these are also used by other members of the sbot family.
+Adjust these to taste and add to your active `Packages\User\your.sublime-color-scheme` file.
+Note that these are shared with the `Notr` and `Highlight Token` packages.

 ``` json
 { "scope": "markup.user_hl1", "background": "red", "foreground": "white" },